 - Food safety: It's always important to be aware of food safety when it comes to thawing and reheating food.
 We have included tips in each of our freezer friendly recipes to help ensure you do this safely!
 The best options are to place the freezer meal in the refrigerator to thaw overnight or thaw the frozen meal in a cold water bath with running water or change the water every 30 minutes to prevent the water temperature from raising too rapidly.
 We don't recommend thawing a meal on the counter at room temperature as that increases the risk for bacterial growth in your food.
 However, it is okay to thaw muffins, cookies, protein bites, and other baked goods on the counter for a few minutes to soften before eating.

 Now let's chat about our favorite freezer meal options!
+Please see the FAQ section of each individual post for freezer instructions.

 Freezer Friendly Breakfast Options